-Today, Social Media Marketing (SMM) is one of the hottest and most powerful promotional tools for businesses.
-SMM makes it possible not only to build a strong reputation for a company, but also allows you to establish effective communication with customers and users providing them with the latest news of your brand.
+Today, Social Media Marketing is one of the hottest and most powerful promotional tools for businesses.
+Social Media Marketing makes it possible not only to build a strong reputation for a company but also allows you to establish effective communication with customers and users providing them with the latest news of your brand.

 With that said, there are a lot of different tactics and methods of increasing engagement.

 According to Statista, social networking is so powerful that the number of worldwide active users is expected to reach 2.95 billion by 2020 or around a third of the Earth’s entire population.
 This sounds unbelievable, doesn’t it?
-That’s why it’s highly recommended businesses of almost all industries pay a great deal of attention to the direction of SMM .
+That’s why it’s highly recommended businesses of almost all industries pay a great deal of attention to the direction of Social Media Marketing.

-So, before you dive headlong into your work right now, it’s crucial to create a winning SMM strategy.
+So, before you dive headlong into your work right now, it’s crucial to create a winning social media marketing strategy.
 Follow these simple but immensely effective Do’s and Don’ts tips.

 You have profiles set up on Facebook, Twitter and other social networks with thousands of enthralled followers.
 Of course, you pat yourself on your back for building such a strong social network presence.
 However, do you know for sure exactly who of these subscribers are actual, real people?
 How often do you interact with them by responding to their tweets or comments?
 Negative answers to these questions mean that your SMM activity is in reality, poor.
 Remember, you should be super active in social networks and constantly interact with the audience!
 This is the key focus of SMM work.